Join In

 - Throw those rolls away.

-There are a couple of quirks with demonstrative pronouns.(Quirk 1) A demonstrative pronoun doesn't always stand in for something known to audience.
+There are a couple of quirks with demonstrative pronouns.(Quirk 1) A demonstrative pronoun doesn't always represent something known to audience.

-In the examples below, we don't know what "those" or "that" stands for until we've read the descriptions.
+In the examples below, we don't know what "those" or "that" represents until we've read the descriptions.
 (The descriptions (shown in bold) are called relative clauses.)- Fear not those who argue but those who dodge.
 (Author Dale Carnegie)

 - That which is unjust can really profit no one; that which is just can really harm no one.
 (Economist Henry George)